ExGRPO: Learning to Reason from Experience¶

 TL;DR¶

-This paper presents the first systematic study of what types of reasoning experiences are most valuable for RLVR, finding that medium-difficulty problems paired with low-entropy trajectories are most effective.
-Based on these findings, it proposes the ExGRPO framework for experience management and mixed-policy optimization, achieving an average gain of +3.5 points on mathematical reasoning and +7.6 points on general reasoning.
+This paper presents the first systematic study on what types of reasoning experiences are most valuable for RLVR.
+It identifies that medium-difficulty problems combined with low-entropy trajectories are most effective.
+Based on this, the ExGRPO framework for experience management and hybrid policy optimization is proposed, achieving an average gain of +3.5 points in mathematical reasoning and +7.6 points in general reasoning.

 Background & Motivation¶

-Background: RLVR (Reinforcement Learning with Verifiable Rewards) has become a core paradigm for enhancing LLM reasoning capabilities, with on-policy methods such as GRPO being the dominant approach.
-During training, models generate large volumes of reasoning trajectories (experiences).
+Background: RLVR (Reinforcement Learning with Verifiable Rewards) has become the core paradigm for enhancing LLM reasoning capabilities, with on-policy methods like GRPO being the mainstream.
+Large volumes of reasoning trajectories (experiences) are generated during training.

 Limitations of Prior Work: Standard on-policy training discards rollout experiences after a single gradient update, leading to wasted computational resources and training instability.
-Although experience replay has been extensively studied in traditional RL, the fundamental question of what experiences are most valuable in large-model RLVR settings remains underexplored.
+While experience replay is well-studied in traditional RL, the fundamental question of which experiences are most valuable in the context of LLM RLVR remains unexplored.

-Key Insight: A systematic analysis of experience value along two dimensions — problem difficulty and trajectory entropy.
-The study finds that medium-difficulty problems (accuracy 25%–75%) provide the strongest optimization signal, and low-entropy trajectories correspond to higher-quality reasoning chains.
+Key Insight: Experience value is analyzed through problem difficulty and trajectory entropy.
+It is found that medium difficulty (25%-75% accuracy) provides the strongest optimization signals, and low-entropy trajectories correspond to higher-quality reasoning chains.

-Core Idea: Manage experiences via difficulty-based bucketing, and prioritize sampling of medium-difficulty, low-entropy trajectories for mixed on-policy/off-policy optimization.
+Core Idea: Manage experiences via difficulty bucketing, prioritizing the sampling of medium-difficulty and low-entropy trajectories for hybrid on-policy/off-policy optimization.

 Method¶